Quiver Schur algebras for linear quivers: Parabolic category and the Fock space

+Let $\O[]=\Ocal^\p$ be the category of all finitely generated $\gl$-modules that are locally finite dimensional over~$\p$ and semisimple over~$\h$.
+This is the usual parabolic analogue of the BGG category~$\Ocal$ except that we are only allowing modules with integral weights or, equivalently, integral central characters.
+The irreducible modules in category~$\O[]$ are naturally parameterised by highest weights, however, following~\cite{BK:DegenAriki,BK:HigherSchurWeyl} we will use a different labelling of the irreducible $\O$-modules that comes from the categorification of the $\gl[J_+]$-module $\bigwedge^\pi V=\bigwedge^{\pi_1}V\otimes\dots\otimes\bigwedge^{\pi_\ell}V$ by the blocks of $\O$.
+Here $V$ is the defining representation of~$\gl[J_+]$.

-Let $J=\{1-m,2-m,\dots,-1\}$ and $J_+:=J\cup (J+1)$.
-The \textbf{diagram} of $\Lambda$ with respect to~$\mu$, which should not be confused with the Young diagram defined in \autoref{S:tableaux}, is the array of boxes with rows indexed by $J_+$ in increasing order from bottom to top and with $\mu_i'$ boxes in row~$i$ and $\mu_j$ boxes in column~$j$.
-The \textbf{ground state} $\Lambda$-tableau is the $\Lambda$-tableau with a~$j$ in all of the boxes in row~$j$, for all $j\in J$.
+Following Brundan and Kleshchev~\cite[\S2]{BK:DegenAriki}, define the \textbf{$\Lambda$-diagram}, of column shape~$\pi$, to be the justified array of boxes with rows indexed by $\{\kappa_1,\kappa_1-1,\dots,\kappa_\ell+1-n\}$, in decreasing order from top to bottom, and columns indexed by $\{1,\dots,\ell\}$, in increasing order from left to right, with the rows left justified and the columns bottom justified.
+In particular, column~$c$ of the $\Lambda$-diagram has a node in row~$j$ if and only if $\kappa_c\ge j\ge\kappa_\ell+1-n$.
+(The $\Lambda$-diagrams should not be confused with the Young diagrams defined in \autoref{S:tableaux}.)
+A \textbf{$\Lambda$-tableau} is any filling of the $\Lambda$-diagram by numbers in~$J_+$.
+The \textbf{ground state} $\Lambda$-tableau is the $\Lambda$-tableau with a~$j$ in all of the boxes in row~$j$, whenever $\kappa_1\ge j\in\kappa_\ell+1-n$.